 Mentored Research in Himalayan Buddhism (EAS 399 - 3 credits): This course will provide mentorship to guide students in navigating the transition between the library and the world of Buddhism on the ground.
 Students will design individual research projects, familiarize themselves with current research, and collaborate to refine the questions driving the project.
 Upon arrival in Bhutan, students will have the opportunity to experience new dimensions of their project through visits to key sites like Buddhist temples, monasteries, nunneries, medical and arts institutes, and pilgrimage sites.
 They will meet with ritual specialists, traditional healers, artists, and scholars to explore their topics more deeply.
 Through writing and conversation, students will produce a unique work expressive of the academic and experiential aspects of their Himalayan journey.
 Potential topics for individual research include: Himalayan art, Ritual Dance, Pilgrimage, Buddhism and kingship, traditional medicine, Buddhism and ecology.

-This program will be led by Dr. Rae Dachille, Assistant Professor of Religious Studies and East Asian Studies.
+Dr. Rae Dachille, Assistant Professor of Religious Studies and East Asian Studies.

 - Paro area: Kyichu Lhakhang (one of King Songsten Gampo's demoness-pinning temples)

 - Taktshang Gompa: (site of Padmasambhava and Yeshe Tsogyal's demon-taming activities)

 - Shechen Orgyen Chozong Nunnery

 - Medical plant expedition and visit to medical factory